Pats to play in wild-card game, Chiefs get AFC’s No. 2 seed

 “We didn’t play the way we’re capable of playing and it ended up costing us,” Brady said.
 “Just too many bad mistakes.”

-The Patriots (12-4) are the No. 3 overall seed in the AFC and will have to fix things in a hurry as they host either Tennessee, Pittsburgh or Oakland next weekend.
+The Patriots (12-4) are the No. 3 overall seed in the AFC and will have to fix things in a hurry as they host Tennessee next weekend.

 “We’ve got a game next week, we’ve got to get ready to go,” Patriots safety Devin McCourty said.
 “Nobody should feel sorry for us, we shouldn’t feel sorry for ourselves.
 Our goal is to play in the playoffs.
 We got a shot next week at all of that.”